xmouyang/xmouyang.github.io/_pages/team.md

 nav_order: 5
 ---

+I am actively looking for highly motivated students to join my group (**Earliest round for Ph.D./M.Phil: 2025 Spring/Fall**).
+See [openings](https://xmouyang.github.io/opening/) for more details.
+Please [email me](xmouyang@cse.ust.hk) your CV and transcript if you are interested in.

 I lead the **M**obile, **I**ntelligent, and **N**etworked **Sys**tem (**MINSys**) Group @ HKUST CSE.
 I am fortunate to work with the following members:

 - **Postgraduate Students**